elliuhuang/typeracer-project/README.md

 # Playing Typeracer
+To run the typeracer game, you can follow 2 sets of directions.
+1. in the root folder: npm run dev
+OR
-To run the typeracer game, cd into the backend folder and run: npm run dev to start the server.
+2. cd into the backend folder and run: npm run dev to start the server.
 Make sure to replace the mongo URI with your own.
 Then cd into the frontend folder and run: npm start to start the frontend.

 # Getting Started with Create React App